nonotest/binance/README.md

 Ob "mobile" mode to make it look better we divide the column by 2 and allow each widget to take all the space.

+--

+For the right column we instead fix the width for the "laptop" mode and let the column take the whole space without setting a width on "mobile" mode.

 # PDF Note

 The PDF looks like there is some margin/padding left